quazi25/CBA-of-a-Nationally-Organized-Community-Based-Cancer-Screening-Program-in-Bangladesh/README.md

 Sheet 6 shows the annual cost of testing at the tertiary level facilities.
 Sheet 7 has the table showing national level yearly cost calculations.
 Lastly, sheet 8 shows the benfit-cost ratio, the actual one (in italic) and also for hypothetical scenarios.
+There are some notes in some worksheets which are used for clarity.

 The "**Do File**" has the codes that were used to clean the data from the facility exit survey which were used to calculate the benefits.
 The do file has two parts: 1.
 Codes for data cleaning and processing 2.
 Codes for data analysis